nguyen-gia-hien-tu/CS1XA3/Project03/README.md

     * The middle column is a list of "strangers" (people who are not friends with current logged in user)
     * All `FRIEND REQUEST` button are linked to a jQuery event with the class name of `.fr-button` to send a POST request to `social:friend_request_view` which is handled by the function <span style="color:#ff4433">__friend_request_view__</span>
     * The function <span style="color:#ff4433">__friend_request_view__</span> will handle the POST request and insert a new entry to the <span style="color:red">FriendRequest</span> model
-    * After the current logged in user clicks the __FRIEND REQUEST__ button to send a friend request to a specific user, that specific user will disappear from the list of "strangers" (not being shown on the list of strangers)
+    * After the current logged in user clicks the __FRIEND REQUEST__ button to send a friend request to a specific user, that __FRIEND REQUEST__ button will be disabled
-    * The action is handled in <span style="color:#ff4433">__people_view__</span> function by deleting that specific user from the list of "strangers" in the database
-    * The right column of the page is a list of people who sent the friend requests to the current logged in user

 ## Objective 06:
 * __Description:__